mk-fg/fgtk/README.rst

 Replacement for standard unix'ish "atd" daemon in the form of a bash script.

-It just forks out and waits for however long it needs before executing the given command.
-Unlike with atd, such tasks won't survive reboot, obviously.
+| It just forks out and waits for however long it needs before executing the given command.
+| Unlike atd proper, such tasks won't survive reboot, obviously.

 ::